 Participation in class discussion (20%): student-led discussion is critical to the success of a seminar course.
-To those ends, students will be assessed on their attendance, their level of participation, and their degree of preparation for class discussions.
+To those ends, students will be assessed on their attendance (5%), their level of participation (5%), and their degree of preparation for class discussions (5%).
+Students will also serve as leading discussants for those weeks in which they write critical response papers, providing a brief (10-15 minute) overview of the week's key themes, concepts, and arguments, as well as generating questions to lead class discussions (5%).